oliiiiiiiiiiiii/Code-bin/README.md

 # Code-bin

-## Hello, here we welcome all types of coders to collaborate .
+## Hello, here we welcome all types of coders to collaborate.

-### Help make us make this repo a code bin for all people.
 <br>
  <table>
   <tr>